Arsenii13/ai-competition/README.md

 ---

-!!these game are made for pc so make sure you use keyboard and mouse.
-We will try to intagrate separate ai competition for mobile minecraft later.
+!!These game are made for pc so make sure you use keyboard and mouse.
+We may try to intagrate separate ai competition for mobile minecraft later.

 ---